 Read more about Home exams .

-An examination portfolio contains a collection of student achievements that the student completes to demonstrate a course intended learning outcomes.
+An examination portfolio contains a collection of student achievements that the student completes to demonstrate the intended learning outcomes of a course.
 The content of the portfolio may vary in terms of content, work process and the students' influence in the selection.
-This page provides information on recommended content as well as examples regarding reporting of the examination portfolio.
+This page provides information on recommended content as well as examples regarding presentation of the examination portfolio.

 Automatically assessed assignments

-Materials on automatically assessed tasks have been developed to support the teacher in the work of developing multiple-choice questions or other forms of automatically assessed assignments.
-You will find information about good design of questions both in writing and in the video "Quizzes as digital learning materials".
+Materials on automatically assessed assignments have been developed to support the teacher in developing multiple choice questions or other forms of automatically assessed assignments.
+You will find information about good design of questions, both in writing and in the video "Quizzes as digital learning materials".